MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 When defining a class-based DSC Resource, you can add properties that don't have the **DscProperty** attribute.
-These properties can't be used directly with `Invoke-DscResource` or in a DSC Configuration, but they can be used internally by the class or directly be a user creating an instance of the class themselves.
+These properties can't be used directly with `Invoke-DscResource` or in a DSC Configuration.
+They can be used internally by the class or directly be a user creating an instance of the class themselves.

 For more information on class properties, see [about_Classes][15].